fox-one/mixin.fan/README.md

   "mvm": {
     "contract_url": "https://..."
   },
-  // if your bot has some limitation from using them, please specify here.
+  // if your bot has some limitations from using them, please specify them here.
   "limitation": ""
 }
 ```